najnesnaj/pinetime-zephyr/docs/bluetooth.md

 # bluetooth (BLE)

-Bluetooth is a very nice feature, it lets you exchange data wirelessly and (!) update firmware wirelessly.
+Bluetooth is a very nice feature, it lets you exchange data wireless and (!) update firmware wireless.

 The PineTime uses a Nordic nrf52832 chip, which has BLE functionality build into it.